ramonauble/db-js/readme.txt

 AMP
 ----------------------------------------------------
-the AMP page contains a standard ADSR envelope, with controls for attack, decay, sustain and release. an additional control allows for a time offset to be introduced between the stereo envelopes, delaying the trigger of either the left or right envelope by a configurable amount. another control introduces an amount of attenuated randomness into the delay parameter, allowing the trigger times to continually vary by a small, chaotic amount. this will be especially noticeable when playing polyphonically (chords)
+the AMP page contains a stereo ADSR envelope, with controls for attack, decay, sustain and release. an additional control allows for a time offset to be introduced between the stereo envelopes, delaying the trigger of either the left or right envelope by a configurable amount. another control introduces an amount of attenuated randomness into the delay parameter, allowing the trigger times to continually vary by a small, chaotic amount.

 REV
 ----------------------------------------------------